-Chevron is actively working on a new Chevron Havoline® service fill CVT product for North America.
+Chevron is proud to announce a new Chevron Havoline® service fill CVT product for North America.
 We have spent several years in development, field testing and performance testing to advance a state-of-the-art CVT fluid that meets the widest possible range of key CVT applications.
 Based on transmission tear-downs, the Chevron Havoline product has shown excellent performance, in some cases better than OEM factory fill CVT fluids.
 Successfully launched in the Asia Pacific market last year, we are now commercializing in North America.

-Look for Chevron Havoline® Full Synthetic CVT Fluid – coming in just a few weeks – as an important and versatile addition to your Chevron Havoline product lineup.
+Chevron's new Havoline® Full Synthetic CVT Fluid – is an important and versatile addition to your Chevron Havoline product lineup.

 (a) IHS Markit (Information Handling Services)